rcap107/retrieve-merge-predict/index.markdown

 The data lakes used for our experiments are stored on Zenodo.
 Follow the instructions in [Downloading the data lakes](docs/resources) to prepare them.

 **Requirements**
+The repository relies heavily on the `parquet` format [[ref](https://parquet.apache.org/docs/file-format/)], and will expect all tables (both source tables, and data lake tables) to be stored in `parquet` format.
+Please convert your data to parquet before working on the pipeline.

 We recommend to use conda environments to fetch the required packages.
 File `environment.yaml` contains the required dependencies and allows to create directly a conda environment:
 ```